Chats | Beginner

 • Chats | Advanced

-Use Markdown formatting With Markdown, you get a live preview of your formatted text inside your compose box as you type, and you can always undo your formatting by pressing Ctrl+Z. Also, most of these actions are still available if you expand your ...
+Use Markdown formatting With Markdown, you get a live preview of your formatted text inside the compose box as you type, and you can undo your formatting at any time by pressing Ctrl+Z (Cmd+Z on Mac).
+Most basic formatting actions are still available ...

 • Calling| Beginner